KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 ## 3. Terms and definitions
 For the purpose of this document, the terms defined in [RFC6749], [OpenID Connect Core][OIDC] apply.

+**Auenticator** - A collection of software and hardware that can be used to authenticate the user

+**UA** - User Agent, which is the holder of the credential used by the user to authenticate themself and issue authorization tokens to the Resource Servers authorizing access to user Personal Information.

 ## 4. Symbols and abbreviated terms
+ticate a user.

 **HTTP** - Hyper Text Transfer Protocol

 **TLS** - Transport Layer Security

-**UA** - User Agent, which is the holder of the credential used by the user to authenticate themself and issue authorization tokens to the Resource Servers authorizing access to user Personal Information.
+**URL** - Uniform Resource Locator

 ## 5. OpenID Self Issued Identifiers

 ### 5.1 Introduction

 Personal information can be stored in various places : locally or at various online resource servers.
-The document targets the use of the OpenID Connect Self Issued Identifier to control access to that personal information by providing the means to those resource servers to recognize the user's intent to conset to enable access to that Personal information.
+The document targets the use of the [OIDC] (section 7) Self Issued Identifier to control access to that personal information by providing the means to those resource servers to recognize the user's intent to conset to enable access to that Personal information.
 Note that Claims providers can be used by the User Agent to aquire claims to be included in the Az Token.
 This document assumes that the "sub" element continues to be a key id as specified in the OpenID Connect specification.  (nb -- that last statemen is subject to review)

 OpenID Self Issued Identifiers provides a way for a user to exercise fine grained control over who can see their identifier as well as have access to their personal resources even as their current authenticators become inadequate to the task for any reason.